 In many instances, victims of a minor crime elect not to report the matter to police, whether they do not have the time to do so, may be reluctant to have an officer come to their home, or for other reasons.
 These types of incidents are important to report, even if perceived as petty, or the solvability is believed unlikely.
 Patterns of criminal behavior can be critical in developing predictive patrols, and crime prevention, which enhance the safety and security of all who live, work, visit and pass through our community.

 The Crystal Lake Police Department offers victims the ability to report select minor crimes, such as thefts, criminal damage to property, or criminal damage to vehicle, at the following website: https://www.citizenselfreporting.com/Agencies/CLPD.
+You can even upload pictures to supplement your report.
 Incidents in which offender information is known are not eligible for self-reporting.
 Completed reports will be assigned an individual number, and may be printed for the reporting person’s records, or for insurance claims.
 Persons reporting criminal incidents are cautioned that filing of a false report is a crime in Illinois.

 All incident reports will be reviewed, and if follow-up investigation is to be conducted, an officer will contact the reporting person.

 The system is designed for non-emergency, not in progress incidents only.
 In the event of an emergency, or to report a crime in progress, the typical means of contacting police by calling 911 (emergency) or 815 356-3620 (non-emergency) remains appropriate.
 Officers remain available to meet with reporting persons.
 This system merely supplements this, and provides another option.